 - CON: Low wages and limited perks

-Wages are low if one earns in the local currency.
-Employers are only required to give 15 days of annual leave a year, which may come as a shock to expats from countries with more generous leave policies.
-Many companies don’t offer standard perks like a pension or medical aid assistance, which means workers have added stress to cover these needs on their own.
+Wages are low if you earn in the local currency.
+Employers are only required to give 15 days of annual leave a year, which may shock expats from countries with more generous leave policies.
+Many companies don’t offer standard perks like a pension or medical aid assistance, which means workers have added stress to cover these needs independently.

 Healthcare in South Africa